yast/yast.github.io/doc/travis-integration.md

   using the Docker images it allows to use basically any Linux distribution which can be started inside a Docker container.

+- The Travis workes and the CI service as a whole are out of our control, we cannot change anything there.
+If the service is down or overloaded we cannot do anything about that.

+- The workers cannot reach the internal network, e.g. we cannot use the packages from the internal build service.

 ## Using Docker at Travis

 As mentinoned above, normally Travis runs the builds inside Ubuntu virtual machines